-(G) The following restrictions shall apply when allocating surface water derived from the Lake Okeechobee Waterbody for consumptive use within the Lake Okeechobee Basin as defined in Section 1.7.3.
-This rule is a component of the recovery strategy for minimum flows and levels for Lake Okeechobee, as set forth in Chapter 40E-8, F.A.C., to address lower lake management levels and storage under the U. S. Army Corps of Engineers' interim Lake Okeechobee Regulation Schedule (LORS), adopted to protect the public health and safety (April 28, 2008).
-Compliance with this rule along with the other criteria contained in the Basis of Review implements the objectives of the District to protect the public health and safety, to prevent interference among legal users of Lake water, to be consistent with the MFL recovery strategy as defined in Rule 40E-8.421, F.A.C., and to ensure that water necessary for Everglades restoration is not allocated for consumptive use.

-- (1) The rule applies to applications for new projects, existing unpermitted projects, modifications to existing projects, and permit renewals for existing projects located within the Lake Okeechobee Basin as described in Section 1.7.3, that propose to use surface water from the "Lake Okeechobee Waterbody," defined as: - (a) Lake Okeechobee as identified in Rule 40E-8.021(12); or - (b) Integrated conveyance systems that are hydraulically connected to and receive water from Lake Okeechobee such as the Caloosahatchee River, the St Lucie Canal, or secondary canal systems that receive Lake Okeechobee water for water supply purposes via gravity flow or by pump.
+- (G) The following restrictions shall apply when allocating surface water derived from the Lake Okeechobee Waterbody for consumptive use within the Lake Okeechobee Basin as depicted in Figure 3-5.
+This rule is a component of the recovery strategy for MFLs for Lake Okeechobee, as set forth in Chapter 40E-8, F.A.C., to address lower lake management levels and storage under the U. S. Army Corps of Engineers' interim Lake Okeechobee Regulation Schedule (LORS), adopted to protect the public health and safety (April 28, 2008).
+Compliance with this rule along with the other criteria contained in the Basis of Review implements the objectives of the District to protect the public health and safety, to prevent interference among legal users of Lake water, to be consistent with the MFL recovery strategy as defined in Rule 40E-8.421, F.A.C., and to ensure that water necessary for Everglades restoration is not allocated for consumptive use. - (1) The rule applies to applications for new projects, existing unpermitted projects, modifications to existing projects, and permit renewals for existing projects located within the Lake Okeechobee Basin as depicted in Figure 3-5, that propose to use surface water from the "Lake Okeechobee Waterbody," defined as: - (a) Lake Okeechobee as identified in subsection 40E-8.021(12); or - (b) Integrated conveyance systems that are hydraulically connected to and receive water from Lake Okeechobee such as the Caloosahatchee River, the St Lucie Canal, or secondary canal systems that receive Lake Okeechobee water for water supply purposes via gravity flow or by pump.